fsalomon/ring2sip/README.md

 # Ring2SIP: Forward Ring Doorbell Calls to SIP and Vice Versa

 This project allows you to forward Ring Doorbell calls to SIP and vice versa.
-It has been tested with the [Ring Video Doorbell 4](https://ring.com/support/products/doorbells/video-doorbell-4) and Asterisk PBX.
+It has been tested with the [Ring Video Doorbell 4](https://ring.com/support/products/doorbells/video-doorbell-4) and Asterisk PBX and chan_pjsip.

 # Why?
 The Ring App works fine for families, but not for businesses: